-It is known from the prior art that the conjugated polymer laminates undergoing Faradaic reactions [46] and the ionic polymer-based laminates with fractal-grown metal electrodes (i.e. IPMC) [43,67] respond to external mechanical stimuli by formation or variation of voltage and current between the electrodes.
-However, the working principle of IPMC motion sensors is to date explained by more than one competing theory, as it is explained in Section 1.2.3.
+It is known from the prior art that the conjugated polymer laminates undergoing Faradaic reactions [46] and the ionic polymer-based laminates with fractal-grown metal electrodes (i.e. IPMC) [43,67] respond to external mechanical stimuli by formation or variation of voltage and current between their electrodes.
+However, the working principle of the IPMC motion sensors is to date explained by more than one competing theory, as it is explained in Section 1.2.3.
 The previous research has been focused on modelling of the motion of ions and solvent in the ionic polymer cluster network.
 On the contrary, the significance of the surface area, porosity, and porosity distribution of the electrode material on the sensorial response has not been thoroughly investigated before.
 The aim of this thesis is to fill this gap.

-This research is focused on investigation of charge-generation properties of the IEAP laminates with non-Faradaic, high-surface-area activated carbon electrodes.
-In particular, the IEAPs with carbons derived from metal carbides – that is, CDCs – as active electrode materials are investigated.
-This is due to the high specific surface area and a tailored porosity distribution of the CDCs.
+This research is focused on the investigation of charge-generation properties of the IEAP laminates with non-Faradaic, high-surface-area activated carbon electrodes.
+In particular, the IEAP laminates with carbons derived from metal carbides – that is, CDCs – as the active electrode materials are investigated.
+This is due to the high specific surface area and the tailored porosity distribution of the CDCs.

-Sensorial response is investigated on the IEAPs with and without ionic polymer as the membrane and polymeric binder.
-Hydrophilic IL is selected as an electrolyte for all of the investigated IEAPs.
+Sensorial response is investigated on the IEAP laminates with and without ionic polymer as the membrane and polymeric binder.
+Hydrophilic IL is selected as an electrolyte for all of the investigated IEAP laminates.

-At first, the CDC-based IEAPs are considered as motion sensors, capable of determining the magnitude of an externally imposed curvature change.
+At first, activated carbon-based IEAP laminates are considered as motion sensors, capable of determining the magnitude of an externally imposed curvature change.
 The mechanoelectrical measurements involve characterization of the IEAP’s response to different curvature change magnitudes, and characterization of the frequency-response of the IEAP motion sensors.

 IEAP technology has, to date, only occasionally used to sense stimuli other than mechanical, as it is underlined in Sections 1.2.4 and 1.2.5.
-The high hygroscopicity of the IEAPs, covered in Section 1.3, suggests that the IEAP laminates could have an electrically measurable response also in response to the level of ambient humidity.
-Therefore, a hypothesis is proposed that sorption of ambient water vapor by an IEAP laminate can result in generation of a macroscopic electric charge.
-The humidity-sensitivity of the IEAPs would considerably broaden their field of application towards new types of differential sensors.
-In addition, the knowledge on the humidity-sensitivity of the IEAPs also gives valuable information on the behavior of the IEAPs as actuators and as in-air-operable flexible supercapacitors.
+The high hygroscopicity of IEAP, covered in Section 1.3, suggests that IEAP laminates could have an electrically measurable response also in response to the level of ambient humidity.
+Therefore, a hypothesis is proposed that the sorption of ambient water vapor by an IEAP laminate can result in generation of a macroscopic electric charge.
+The humidity-sensitivity of IEAP would considerably broaden its field of application towards new types of differential sensors.
+In addition, the knowledge on the humidity-sensitivity of IEAP also gives valuable information on the behavior of IEAP as an actuator and as an in-air-operable flexible supercapacitor.
 The charge-generation mechanism is expected to be similar in either case – mechanoelectrical or hygroelectrical transduction.

 An IEAP laminate is a passive sensor that produces electric current and voltage in response to external stimuli.
 This suggests its outlook also as an energy harvester.
-The humidity-responsive IEAPs would find use in humidity sensing and even micro-scale energy harvesting.
+A humidity-responsive IEAP would find use in humidity sensing and even micro-scale energy harvesting.
 In this work, for the first time, ambient humidity gradient is converted directly, without intermediary conversion into mechanical energy, into electric energy.
 Additionally, for the first time, storage of harvested electric energy into the same energy-harvesting material is demonstrated.